Test Annotations

 @phpVersion

-Test is skipped if is not run by the corresponding PHP version.
-We write annotation as @phpVersion [operator] version.
-We can leave out the operator, default is >=.
+The test is skipped if it is not run with the corresponding PHP version.
+Write the annotation as @phpVersion [operator] version.
+The operator can be omitted; the default is >=.
 Examples:

 /**